Frequently Asked Questions

-If cancelled within 30 days of paying the reservations deposit, we offer a refund of your deposit minus a $100.00 (+ tax) admin. fee.
-If cancelled more than 30 days after paying the reservations deposit, no refund is due.
-For weddings booked within 45 days of ceremony date, no refund is due.
+Perfectly Planned: If cancelled within 30 days of making your deposit, we offer a refund of your deposit minus a $100.00 (+ tax) admin. fee.
+If cancelled more than 30 days after the date on which you made your deposit, no refund is due.
+For weddings booked within 45 days of ceremony date, refunds are not available.

 How do we book one of your officiants to conduct our wedding ceremony?

 Contact our office.
 We will send you a sample ceremony and other resources, as well as a quote.
 You will have the chance to speak with your officiant in advance of making a deposit with our office to confirm the reservation.

 How long does the ceremony take?